ollieellis/CPU_emulator/ethan_reflection.md

 Group working
 -------------

 We worked great as a group, and managed to distribute tasks evenly and fairly to suit each of our strengths and areas for improvement.
 While initially it was a challenge to organise opportunities to meet and work on the project, we quickly realised that creating a schedule is the best way to ensure group synergy throughout the project.
-Group working ensured we learnt how to use git and github properly, and despite initial frustration at invalid merges and remote syncs, the concept of branches became apparent and utilised plentily within the group.
+Group working ensured we learnt how to use git and github properly, and despite initial frustration at invalid merges and remote syncs, the concept of branches became apparent and utilised plentifully within the group.

 Time management
 ---------------